rtoy/f2cl/src/NOTES.md

 Nov 24, 2006
 ------------
-o Added all of BLAS to the BLAS package. o Added LAPACK package containing just parts of LAPACK. o Fixed an issue where DATA statements for logical arrays were not getting used.
+* Added all of BLAS to the BLAS package.
+* Added LAPACK package containing just parts of LAPACK.
+* Fixed an issue where DATA statements for logical arrays were not getting used.

 May 03, 2006
 ------------
-o f2cl tries to declare the variables in parameter statements more carefully, since the value of a parameter cannot change. o f2cl tries to make sure scalars initialized in data statements are actually initialized with the correct value instead setting the value later. o In many cases, f2cl will no longer generate an FSET; instead plain SETF will be done, because it does the right thing anyway. o Some clean up of the various packages have been done, and they have been tested. o f2cl should handle formats like "1P,E15.8", which is the same as "1PE15.8".
+* f2cl tries to declare the variables in parameter statements more carefully, since the value of a parameter cannot change.
+* f2cl tries to make sure scalars initialized in data statements are actually initialized with the correct value instead setting the value later.
+* In many cases, f2cl will no longer generate an FSET; instead plain SETF will be done, because it does the right thing anyway.
+* Some clean up of the various packages have been done, and they have been tested.
+* f2cl should handle formats like "1P,E15.8", which is the same as "1PE15.8".

 Apr 28, 2006
 ------------
-o Oops.
-Assignment of a complex result to a real variable was not taking the real part. o Add type-derivation for ABS so we don't have calls to coerce wherever we use ABS.
+* Oops.
+Assignment of a complex result to a real variable was not taking the real part.
+* Add type-derivation for ABS so we don't have calls to coerce wherever we use ABS.

 Apr 27, 2006
 ------------
-o F2CL was not properly parsing Fortran complex numbers of the form (<re>, <im>).
+* F2CL was not properly parsing Fortran complex numbers of the form (<re>, <im>).
 This was ok if <re> was a positive number, but it was majorly broken if <re> was negative.
 I've changed the parser to handle this better, but it may have broken parsing